-Mrs. Waugh: Brother Church, and Brothers of the Order: We are here from the National Body of the Sons of Veterans Auxiliary to bring this token of our love, to dedicate that memorial shall be a support of the National Body of the dedicate that memorial shall be a support of the National Body of the dedicate that memorial shall be a support of the National Body of the dedicate that memorial shall be a support of the National Body of the dedicate that memorial shall be a support of the suppor rial chair that you have in memory of Brother George B. Abbott. and it gives me great pleasure at this time, Commander-in-Chief Church, to give it to you to place upon that chair.
+Mrs. Waugh: Brother Church, and Brothers of the Order: We are here from the National Body of the Sons of Veterans Auxiliary to bring this token of our love, to dedicate that memorial chair that you have in memory of Brother George B. Abbott and it gives me great pleasure at this time, Commander-in-Chief Church, to give it to you to place upon that chair.

-(Presenting a beautiful spray of flowers).
+(Presenting a beautiful spray of flow rs).

 Commander-in-Chief: I thank you, and I thank you for the spirit which prompts this offer.
-We know that we have the affection and love of all the members of our Auxiliary, but this memento from you to our beloved Past Commander-in-Chief George B. Abbett of the close relations of the clo George B. Abbott, brings to us the realization of the close relation that tion that exists between your splendid Order and our own.
+We have the affection and love of all the members of ar Auxiliary, but the memento from you to our beloved Past Commander-in-Chief George B. Abbott, brings to us the realization of the close relation that exists between the spirit between the spi tion that exists between your splendid Order and our own.